mongodb/docs-realm/source/includes/api-details/java/crud/create-unmanaged-copy-description.rst

 Use :java-sdk:`realm.copyFromRealm() <io/realm/Realm.html#copyFromRealm(E)>`
-to create an in-memory instance of a Realm object.
+to create an in-memory instance of a database object.